-Previous year's results have shown that there are very rapid nitrate concentration changes in the Neuse River in the upper, middle and lower basin.
-To accurately measure nitrate flux to coastal waters, high resolution nitrate concentration measurements must compiled.
-The USGS compiles discharge measurements on a 15 minute time interval to capture hydrographic events produced by storm flows.
-The RiverNet Program has shown that this short time interval is also required to calculate accurate nitrogen flux measurements during storm events.
+To accurately measure nitrate flux to coastal waters, high temporal resolution nitrate concentration measurements must compiled.
+The USGS compiles discharge measurements on a

+15 minute time interval to capture hydrographic events produced by storm flows.
+The RiverNet Program has shown that this short time interval is also required to calculate accurate nitrogen flux measurements during storm events (Figure 2).
 A large proportion of the nitrogen flux to coastal waters occurs during these storm events.
-But these storm events are modulated by climate oscillations.
+But discharge alone does not control water quality in North Carolina rivers, nitrogen flux is also modulated by climate oscillations.
+These climate oscillations vary over a 1 to ten year period, so long term monitoring programs like RiverNet are needed to understand the efficacy of new regulations.

-The RiverNet program results indicate that the ENSO and North Atlantic Climate Oscillations control discharge and water quality in the Neuse River Basin (Figure 2).
+The RiverNet program results indicate that the ENSO (El Nino Southern Oscillation) and the NAO (North Atlantic Climate Oscillation) modulates water quality in the Neuse River Basin and the downstream estuary (Figure 3).
 Nitrate flux increases with positive El Nino oscillations or warm water conditions in the equatorial Pacific.
 Warmer waters in the equatorial Pacific intensify the southern jet stream, which brings Gulf of Mexico moisture to North Carolina.
 This causes increased precipitation, higher groundwater elevations, and increased N flux in watersheds.
 North Carolina precipitation is also affected by the North Atlantic Oscillation.
-The North Atlantic oscillation (NAO) is a climatic phenomenon in the Atlantic Ocean where conditions are controlled by the difference of sea-level pressure between the Icelandic Low and the Azores High Pressure zones.
-This difference controls the strength and direction of westerly winds and storm tracks across the North Atlantic.
+The North Atlantic oscillation (NAO) is a climatic phenomenon in the Atlantic Ocean that primarily affects northern Europe and Mediterranean climates.
 When the North Atlantic Oscillation index is positive, the westerly flow across the North Atlantic and Western Europe is enhanced.
-In the NAO positive phase, warm ocean waters occur off the eastern US, and rainfall is enhanced in our region.
+For North Carolina, in the NAO positive phase warm ocean waters occur off the eastern US, and rainfall is enhanced in our region.
 During the negative phase storm tracks are forced further south and northern Europe and the east coast of the US is dry.
-The surface waters of the South Atlantic Bight off the coast of North and South Carolina is cold yielding lesser amounts of rainfall to the atmosphere.
+The surface waters of the South Atlantic Bight off the coast of North and South Carolina is cold yielding lesser amounts of rainfall to our region.

-El Nino or warm central Pacific conditions occurred in 2002, 2006, and 2009 (Figure 2).
+El Nino or warm central Pacific conditions occurred in 2002, 2006, 2009 and 2012 (Figure 3).
 Highest annual nitrate fluxes to coastal North Carolina with degraded water quality conditions occurred after these events.
-The magnitude of flux and water quality degradation correlates to the strength and duration of the El Nino event and the NAO phase.
+The magnitude of flux and water quality degradation correlates to the strength and duration of the El Nino event and the position of the NAO phase.
 The largest nitrate flux to coastal waters occurred after the 2009-10 El Nino event which had a long duration with a positive NAO phase (Figure 2).
-In 2012 a small warm event occurred in the equatorial Pacific, but the NAO was in a negative phase and nitrate flux in the basin was low, similar to the 2002 event (Figure 2).
-However, if the El Nino index stays in a neutral phase and the NAO increases, fluxes will increase during 2013.
+In 2012 a small warm event occurred in the equatorial Pacific, but the NAO was in a negative phase and nitrate flux in the basin was low, similar to the 2002 event (Figure 3).
+However, if the El Nino index and the NAO stay in a neutral phase increases, fluxes will be average during 2014.